Martossien/git_llm_connector/README.md

 - **Search and explore code** with various strategies
 - **Extract context** for AI conversations about your code
 - **Navigate repositories** with specialized functions
+- **All fonction can be pilot by the llm** to help you to use this project

 **Key benefit**: Your code never leaves your machine - all analysis is done locally.